pivotal-cf/docs-tiledev/README.md

 1. Go to Staging publications in docsdash https://docsdash.vmware.com/deployment-stage

-2. Select a publication (make sure it's the latest version)
+2. Select a publication ( that it's the latest version)

 3. Click "Deploy selected to Pre-Prod" and wait for the pop to turn green (refresh if necessary after about 10s)